 Either way, these are hard sayings when the circumstances of our lives differ so radically from our expectations.
 Giving up on those cherished expectations is tough enough.
 Developing a spirit of contentment and gratitude while relinquishing them can seem a bridge too far.
 But Paul has a word for us there, as well.

 “Indeed,” Paul says, “I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord” (Phil.
 3:8, ESV) For Paul, the circumstance that makes all other circumstances bearable is the priceless treasure of knowing Christ Jesus his Lord.
 And the great expectation that overrides all others is the expectation of spending eternity with Him in heaven.
-Whatever our life circumstances, if we put our trust in Jesus, that’s an expectation that’s available to all of us.
+Whatever our life circumstances, if we put our trust in Jesus, that’s an expectation that’s available to us all.
 And that great expectation can make the circumstances we never expected easier to bear.